Asian insurance M&A gets pricey as region's promise beckons

 Also unusual is the terms being commanded by sellers in certain deals.

-Malaysia's CIMB Group Holdings Bhd (CIMB.KL) boldly demanded a 1.8 billion ringgit floor price from the final bidders for its insurance joint venture, two people familiar with the matter told Reuters.
+Malaysia's CIMB Group Holdings Bhd (CIMB.KL) boldly demanded a 1.8 billion ringgit ($591 million) floor price from the final bidders for its insurance joint venture, two people familiar with the matter told Reuters.

 Not bad for a simple, old industry that even some executives say is boring.